'This Is Us' director, writer break down Kevin's dream reunion, that final scene, and more

 Cast member Jon Huertas and co-executive producer Julia Brownell answer pressing and not-so-pressing questions about the drive home.

 Last week on This Is Us, three new Pearsons were added to the family.
-And this week on This Is Us, baby, it was time to go home.
-Of course, the road home — and even that first step out of the hospital maternity ward — is never easy, and viewers saw all sorts of Pearson parents embark on trying drives as they tried out their new lives.
-Armed with twins, Kevin (Justin Hartley) and Madison (Caitlin Thompson) learned about car seats and avoiding a showdown with a paparazzo before an overwhelmed, grateful Kevin (re)proposed to his fiancée with a hospital ID bracelet.
+And this week on This Is Us, well, baby, it was time to go home.
+Of course, that road home — and even that first step out of the hospital maternity ward — is never easy, and viewers saw all sorts of Pearson parents embark on trying drives as they tried out their new lives with excitement and unease.
+Armed with twins, Kevin (Justin Hartley) and Madison (Caitlin Thompson) learned about car seats and avoided a showdown with a paparazzo before an overwhelmed, grateful Kevin (re)proposed to his fiancée with a hospital ID bracelet.
 Kate (Chrissy Metz) and Toby (Chris Sullivan) gave a ride to Ellie (Annie Funke), who was reeling after her emotional goodbye to her biological daughter Hailey and decided in the car that it was too painful to continue to be a part of this family from the sidelines.

-Meanwhile, in the past, Beth (Susan Kelechi Watson) and Randall (Sterling K. Brown) cruised through child No. 2, Annie, but found themselves at odds on how many kids they should ultimately have.
+Meanwhile, in the past, Beth (Susan Kelechi Watson) and Randall (Sterling K. Brown) cruised through child No. 2, Annie, but found themselves on their ride home at odds with how many kids they should ultimately have.
 (He was definitely a three-child guy, while she was more of a shut-up-and-give-me-my-Snickers-blizzard woman.)
 And in the more distant past, Jack (Milo Ventimiglia) and Rebecca (Mandy Moore) anxiously juggled three babies in the back of their car; Rebecca was still reeling from the sadness of losing one of the babies, while Jack secretly chugged a small bottle of whiskey at a gas station.

-And because you can never have enough time periods on this NBC family drama, the episode laced in a flash-forward sequence that introduced viewers to the adult versions of Deja (La Trice Harper), now a med student, and baby whisperer Annie (Iyana Halley), who reunited with Randall and the rest of the family at Kevin's house, where Rebecca was on her deathbed.
-Oh, and who just pulled up the house in the white car?
+And because you can never have enough time periods on this NBC family drama, "The Ride" laced in a flash-forward sequence that introduced viewers to the adult versions of Deja (La Trice Harper), now a med student, and baby whisperer Annie (Iyana Halley), who reunited with Randall and the rest of the family at Kevin's house, where Rebecca seemingly lay on her deathbed.
+Oh, and who just pulled up to the house in the white car?
 No, seriously.
 We're asking.
-Guess that car door will open in the next flash-forward.
+Guess that (car) door will open in the next flash-forward.

-Let's grab a pacifier and a sun hat, figure out how to install this car seat without no stinking manual, cue up Felicity with Mom, grab some mixed nuts and nothing else from the gas station, and sit shotgun with This Is Us star Jon Huertas (who directed this episode) and co-executive producer Julia Brownell (who wrote it) as they take you on "The Ride" you won't forget.
+Let's grab a pacifier and a sun hat, figure out how to install this car seat without no stinking manual, grab some mixed nuts and nothing else from the gas station, cue up Felicity with Mom, and sit shotgun with This Is Us star Jon Huertas (who directed this episode) and co-executive producer Julia Brownell (who wrote it) as they take you on a memorable "Ride."

-ENTERTAINMENT WEEKLY: This episode focuses on a day that carries great importance, yet is quite simple in its scope of action: the car ride home from the hospital.
-Why did you decide to delve into this quotidian act?
+ENTERTAINMENT WEEKLY: This episode focuses on a day that carries great importance, yet is quite simple in its scope of action: the car ride home from the hospital with the baby.
+Why did you decide to explore this loaded-yet-quotidian act?

 JULIA BROWNELL: We have these landmark episodes that we talk about for a while, and this is an episode that we have been talking about since at least last season — the moment of driving the baby home from the hospital, when all that anxiety hits you that you're going to be a parent now.
 I remember I left the hospital, I was like, "Oh my God, they're giving me this baby?
 They actually do that?"
 [Laughs] Especially with [This Is Us creator] Dan Fogelman becoming a father this summer — and lots of parents and new parents on the show — we were really interested in exploring the dynamic of joy and anxiety and fear and everything hitting you.
 But it's a challenge, as Jon knows.
 There's a lot of driving, and we want to keep it exciting.